plasmo-dev/Plasmo.jl/docs/src/documentation/modeling.md

 ## Creating an OptiGraph
-An optigraph does not require any arguments to construct:
+An optigraph does not require any arguments to construct, but it is recommended to include a name when you start modeling with multiple graphs:

 ```@meta
 CurrentModule = Plasmo